apache/cloudstack-documentation/source/adminguide/templates/_convert_hyperv.rst

    it, or from the XenServer host use sftp or scp to upload it to the web server.

 #.
-In CloudStack, create a new template using the following values:
+In CloudStack, create a new Template using the following values:

    -  URL.
 Give the URL for the VHD